christian-vzqz/wifi_qr_generator/README.md

    - Scan with any mobile device
    - WiFi connection will be made automatically

+5. **Language selection**:
+   - The app automatically detects your system language
+   - You can manually switch between English and Spanish using the language selector in the top-right corner

 ## 🔧 Customization

 ### Colors and theme